Government Budget and the Economy

 Revenue Expenditure:

-It refers to the estimated expenditure of the government in a fiscal year which does not affect assets and liabilities status of the government.
-For example: Old age pension, salaries and scholarships etc.
+fiscal year which does not affect assets and liabilities status of the

 Capital Expenditure:

-It refers to the estimated expenditure of the government in a fiscal year which affects assets and liabilities status of the government.
-For example: purchase of shares of MNC`s constructions of dams and steel plants
+fiscal year which affects assets and liabilities status of the government.
+For

 ii) Development Expenditure and Non-development Expenditure: